 About an hour or so before dinner, be sure to set your cream cheese out on the counter so it can soften.
 You want your cream cheese to blend in completely with the hot soup and it’s so much easier to do this if you start with room temperature cream cheese.

 When it’s time to make dinner, put your chicken in your instant pot.
+For the chicken, it is better to use skinless chicken breasts.
+You can also use rotisserie chicken if you have some for added flavor.
 Add your can of diced tomatoes but be sure not to drain it.
 You want to include all the liquid as well!

 Then add your chicken broth, water, taco seasoning and salsa.
+You can also include green chilies and jalapeno pepper for intensified spicy flavors.
 To keep the carbs down, I make sure to use a sugar-free salsa and a homemade taco seasoning.
 This recipe for taco seasoning is my favorite.
 I just make up a big batch and keep it stored in my cupboard for recipes just like this!

 Add the lid to your Instant Pot and make sure the pressure valve is closed.
 I forget this ALL.THE.TIME.